-The most unique feature of Apple's battery pack is reverse charging.
+The unique feature of Apple's battery pack is reverse charging.
 Connect the iPhone to power with the MagSafe Battery Pack attached, and it will be charged via the iPhone.

 Apple hasn't provided much detail about the reverse charging feature.
 Presumably, the iPhone will need to be fully charged before it starts passing power through to the battery pack.
-The rate of charge is unknown, but it is likely 5W.

 Design and Dimensions

 There is only one color option for the MagSafe Battery Pack — white.
 The soft-touch plastic material doesn't attract fingerprints easily and feels almost rubbery to the touch.

 It is designed to be the exact width of an iPhone 12 mini and slightly thicker than any iPhone 12 model.
 It measures 4.46in x 3.24in x .93in and weighs about 4 ounces.

 There is a small cutout for an LED to indicate when the battery pack is working.
 It briefly shows a green light when connected to an iPhone or power.